To access the full prerequisites: click here

 Please note: It is not required to mention patient consent, laboratory, or patient history check prior to a block nor hygiene precautions if not explicitly requested.
 The ultrasound setting will be performed by the examiners and only adjusted if necessary.
 Do not waste demonstration time!

-Exam rating: The candidate must pass all 4 parts for a successful EDRA Part II examination.
+Exam rating: The candidate must pass all 4 questions of Section A & B for a successful EDRA Part II examination.

 Cardinal mistakes that pose a permanent or life-threatening danger to the patient (e.g., transfixing the central cord) will result in a failed examination.